Interim Department Chair

 Thomas A. McGrath, M.B.A.Chief Administrative Officer

 Thomas A. McGrath, M.B.A., serves as the Chief Administrative Officer for the Weill Department of Medicine.
 Mr. McGrath directs administrative and business activities within the department, including finance, accounting, research administration, clinical operations, capital planning, ITS, academic appointments and education.
-Before joining Weill Cornell Medicine, Mr. McGrath served as Chief Operating Officer at the University of Miami Health System, Director of Finance and Administration for the Department of Medicine at Stanford University, and Vice President and UCH Officer of the Corner Children's Hospital at The University of Chicago.
+Before joining Weill Cornell Medicine, Mr. McGrath served as Chief Operating Officer at the University of Miami Health System, Director of Finance and Administration for the Department of Medicine at Stanford University, and Vice President and UCH Officer of the Comer Children's Hospital at The University of Chicago.
 He holds a B.A. and an M.B.A. from the University of Illinois.